-You can manage a Rack PDU or In-Line Current Meter through its Web User Interface (UI), its Command Line Interface (CLI), Data Center Expert, or Simple Network Management Protocol (SNMP).
+You can manage a Rack PDU through its Web User Interface (Web UI), its Command Line Interface (CLI), Data Center Expert, or Simple Network Management Protocol (SNMP).
 (To use the PowerNet MIB with an SNMP browser, see the PowerNet SNMP Management Information Base (MIB) Reference Guide, available at www.apc.com.)
-The devices have these additional features:
+Rack PDUs have these additional features:

-- · Phase current, peak current - Bank current and peak current (for models that support breaker banks). - Configurable alarm thresholds that provide network and visual alarms to help avoid overloaded circuits. - Various levels of access: Super User, Administrator, Device User, Read-Only, Outlet User, and Network-Only User (These are protected by user name and password requirements). - Multiple user login feature which allows up to four users to be logged in simultaneously. - · Individual outlet control (AP79XXB Switched only). - · Configurable power delays (AP79XXB Switched only). - Event and data logging.
+- Device power, peak power, apparent power, power factor and energy monitoring. - Phase voltage, current, peak current, power, apparent power and power factor monitoring. - · Bank current and peak current monitoring (for models that support breaker banks). - · Current, energy, and power monitoring. - Configurable alarm thresholds that provide network and visual alarms to help avoid overloaded circuits. - Various levels of access: Super User, Administrator, Device User, Read-Only, Outlet User, and Network-Only User (These are protected by user name and password requirements). - Multiple user login feature which allows up to four users to be logged in simultaneously. - Event and data logging.
 The event log is accessible by Telnet, Secure CoPy (SCP), File Transfer Protocol (FTP), serial connection, or Web browser (using HTTPS access with SSL/ TLS, or using HTTP access).
 The data log is accessible by Web browser, SCP, or FTP. - Support for Modbus TCP.
-You can use this feature to monitor devices through a building management system. - E-mail notifications for device and Network Management Card (NMC) system events. - SNMP traps, Syslog messages, and e-mail notifications based on the severity level or category of the device and NMC system event. - · Security protocols for authentication and encryption. - Cisco EnergyWise certified (Rack PDUs with NMC2s, firmware v6.x.x or later).
+You can use this feature to monitor the Rack PDU through a building management system. - Email notifications for Rack PDU and Network Management Card (NMC) system events. - SNMP traps, Syslog messages, and email notifications based on the severity level or category of the Rack PDU and NMC system event. - Security protocols for authentication and encryption. - Network Port Sharing (NPS).
+Up to four Rack PDUs of any model can be connected using the In and Out ports so that only one network connection is necessary. - NPS guest firmware auto-update feature allows the NPS host to automatically pass a firmware update to its connected guests.
+This feature will be functional for all guests that have AOS firmware version 6.1.3 or later on Rack PDUs with NMC2s, and on any firmware version for Rack PDUs with NMC3s. - RF Code wireless monitoring support via serial port connection (Rack PDUs with NMC2s, firmware v6.x.x or later). - Cisco EnergyWise certified (Rack PDUs with NMC2s, firmware v6.x.x or later). - Log files can be downloaded by inserting a USB Flash drive into the USB port on the Display Interface of the Rack PDU.

-NOTE: The device does not provide power surge protection.
-To ensure that the device is protected from power failure or power surges, connect the device to a Schneider Electric Uninterruptible Power Supply (UPS).
+NOTE: The Rack PDU does not provide power surge protection.
+To ensure that the device is protected from power failure or power surges, connect the Rack PDU to a Schneider Electric Uninterruptible Power Supply (UPS).